mizuki110/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
           Shop for anything you want with a $100 Amazon Gift Card!
 From electronics to everyday items, it’s all yours.
-Don’t miss out—claim your chance now!
         image:
           url: /images/Amazon-Gift-Card-PNG-Image-Background.png
           altText: Placeholder image